ericlafontsee/Portfolio/README.md

-# Updated-Portfolio
+# Portfolio

 ## Description
 For this project, I created an updated version of my existing portfolio.
+I added a new animation to the index page and updated the portfolio content.
-The portfolio content now includes 4 of my best projects with screenshots and links to each respective GitHub repo and the deployed version.
+The portfolio content now includes 8 of my best projects with screenshots and links to each respective GitHub repo and the deployed version.
+For the command line appilications, I've provided a link to a demo.
 My portfolio also includes a resume page with a downloadable version and links to GitHub and  LinkedIn.
 Finally, I updated the styling of the portfolio with my own color scheme and background and made sure this project was mobile responsive.